YangJingyuan99/shieldreduce/AEInstructions.md

 ### Exp#4 (Multi-client performance)

-**Note that**: you need to deploy multiple clients in different machines and each client has a unique id.
+**Note that**: you need to deploy multiple clients on different machines and each client has a unique id.
 Please ensure that `./MultiClient/config.json` is correctly configured.

 - **Step-1: preparation**